What is scandium?

-- The chemistry and facts of scandium resemble very closely with element aluminum.
-Both the metals are dominated by +3 state or form trivalent ions like Al+3 and Sc+3.
+- The chemistry and facts of scandium resemble very closely the element aluminum.
+Both metals are dominated by the +3 state or form trivalent ions like Al+3 and Sc+3.

-- It is less electropositive than preceding group member calcium.
+- Sc is less electropositive than preceding group member calcium.

-- Scandium is a transition element due to the presence of a d electron.
+- It is a transition element due to the presence of a d electron.
 However not many of the properties (variable oxidation number) associated with Sc.
 Therefore, it behaves more like non-transition metals.